Perlence/steeve/README.rst

 =======

-*steeve* is not a replacement for any full-fledged package manager like *dpkg* or *yum*, but instead an addition, designed to handle manually built software and binary distributions.
+*steeve* is not a replacement for any full-fledged package manager like *dpkg* or *rpm*, but instead an addition, designed to handle manually built software and binary distributions.
 Instead of polluting ``/usr/local`` with binaries and libraries that aren't tracked by any package manager and thus cannot be safely removed or upgraded, *steeve* provides a structured approach that allows